 As far as what’s customary among American households, this highly scientific poll conducted by HalloweenCostumes.com found that 71% of households decorated in the first or second half of October.
 Only 7% decorated in the first half of September, 10% in the second half of the month, and 12% not at all.
 August wasn’t even a poll option.
 Of course, Magic Kingdom isn’t a personal residence, except for Cinderella or Elsa–whoever occupies that castle these days.

 What’s advantageous varies from business to business.
 Target and Wal-Mart stock decorations months in advance, but those are for sale, so that’s different.
 Starbucks starts selling its pumpkin spice beverages at the end of August.
 In some circles, PSL release day is basically a high holiday.

 When it comes to other Disney theme parks around the world, almost all begin decorating at the end of the first week in September.
 Most notable here is Disneyland, which typically kicks off its Halloween Time season the Friday in September after Labor Day.

 Now we’re starting to hone in on a date range that makes more sense for Walt Disney World.

 When do you think Halloween decorations will go up in Magic Kingdom?
-Think September 8 is a reasonable prediction or do you think it’ll happen when merchandise is released in August?
+Think August 3-7, 2024 is a reasonable prediction or do you think decor will go up earlier or later?
 How do you feel about that date–still too early for Halloween?
 Do decorations help ‘get you in the spook season spirit’ and make you more likely to make a souvenir or snack purchase?
 (Be honest!)
 Are you excited to a break from reality and some Halloween fun at Walt Disney World or will you be sitting out spook season this year?
 Any questions we can help you answer?
 Hearing your feedback is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!